Rahul-Baradol/Rahul-Baradol/README.md

 #### About 🌏
 - 2nd year Computer Science Student
+- Love to work on Distributed {Systems, Databases}
 - Passionate about building innovative solutions through various web technologies, and delving into databases, load balancers, and system architecture to create cost-effective, performant solutions that meet requirements

 #### Proficient 🚀